-Expansion of the Federal Death Penalty Statute
+Expansion of Federal Death Penalty Laws

 Death Penalty Throughout the Individual States

-Although the Supreme Court has upheld the constitutionality of the death penalty, there have been more recent efforts to restrict its use at the state and federal levels.
+Although the U.S. Supreme Court has upheld the constitutionality of the death penalty, there have been more recent efforts to restrict its use at the state and federal levels.

-Learn More About Capital Punishment at the Federal Level from an Attorney
+Learn More About Capital Punishment at the Federal Level From an Attorney